March 3, 2025

 How to reduce background noise while recording

-The best way to get rid of background sounds is to block them out during the recording process.
-Noise cancellation software can help you in post-production, but nothing beats a clean, noise-free recording to start with.
-Here are nine ways to use your audio hardware and sound recording skills to produce noise-free audio:
+The best way to remove background noise is to minimize it during the recording process.
+While noise reduction software can help in post-production, starting with a clean, noise-free recording yields the best results.
+Here are nine effective ways to use your audio hardware and recording techniques to reduce background noise:

 Of course, a mic that's up close will pick up some extra sounds from your mouth, too.
 Which is why you should…

-A pop filter is a thin membrane of fabric that blocks the popping sounds created by certain consonants (specifically, plosives, like the “p” sound).
-These gusts of air become a lot more apparent when you’re close to the microphone.
-Clip a pop filter to your mic stand so it hovers right between you and your mic.
+A pop filter is a thin fabric membrane that helps eliminate plosive sounds caused by consonants like 'p' and 'b,' which can create bursts of air when speaking close to the mic.
+Attach a pop filter to your mic stand so it sits between your mouth and the microphone to reduce these unwanted noises.

 You might not have to look far to find the source of those annoying rumbles and creaks—they might be coming from your rusty old mic stand.